 - 1. Grades are checked every week.
 Grades are checked via Power School on Tuesday.
 The student has until the following Tuesday to raise his or her grades to a passing cumulative semester grade.
 These are not weekly grades. - 2.
-Students must be passing 6 classes.
-Students not passing 6 classes will be classified as a "1A" will be on probation for a period of one week.
-After the week of probation if student is still not passing 6 classes will, they will be classified as a "1" and would be ineligible to participate in or attend any or all extracurricular activities the following week from Tuesday to Tuesday.
-This would include athletics, field trips, any school sponsored function and any extracurricular activity that happens after the school day.
-If an athlete is ineligible the coach may have him or her sit on the bench in street clothes.
+Students attending PLHS in-person must be passing six classes to be considered academically eligible.
+Students not passing six classes will be on academic warning and will be on probation for a period of one week.
+After the week of probation, if a student is still not passing six classes, they will be classified as ineligible,-and they would be unable to participate in, or attend, any and all extracurricular activities until the student is passing six classes.
+This would include athletics, field trips, any school sponsored function, and any extracurricular activity that happens after the school day.

+If an athlete is ineligible, the coach may have him or her sit on the bench in street clothes for home games.
+Once their game is complete, they are expected to leave school grounds.
+Athletes would not be eligible to attend away contests, until they are eligible.
 If a student must attend an activity because it is a class requirement, the teacher may have them attend the activity.

-If the student is still not passing 6 classes at the end of the week he or she will be classified as a "2" and will remain on the ineligible list until eligibility is reached. - 3.
+- When determining eligibility, seminar will be considered a class as students do receive credit (.25 credit per year) for this period. - 3.
 If the student believes that a correctable error has been made, they may talk to the teacher.
 The teacher may change the grade if an error has been made, thus taking the student off the list and making the student eligible.
 The grade change must be completed by 2:30 on the following Tuesday.